Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 [Your Name]

-How to Make a Resume for Your First Job
+How to Make a Resume for your first job

-Here’s an example of a sample resume for a first-time job seeker:
+Here is an example of the perfect resume for a first-time job seeker:

 Name: John Doe

-Contact Information: Contact number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Contact number Email address, phone number, LinkedIn profile

 Education:

-- Master of Science degree in marketing, XYZ University, Graduated May 2021
+- BA in Business Administration XYZ University, Graduated May 2021

-- Relevant coursework: Market Research, Data Analysis, Consumer Behavior
+- Relevant course: Market Research, Data Analysis, Consumer Behavior

 Experience:

-- Achieved proficiency in Excel and PowerPoint
+- Acquired strong skills for Excel and PowerPoint

 - Volunteer, DEF Nonprofit, 2018-2020